About our Patron Saint

 St. Bernard parish has a long and convoluted history.
-Located in this semi-rural suburb on the shores of the Assonet River, the parish now numbers over 1,200 families and continues to grow.
-Parish families tend to be young (there are more than 500 children in the Religious Formation Program), but there are currently plans to build nearby as many as 700 homes for those 55 and older.
-There are also plans to extend the MBTA commuter rail through Assonet into Fall River.
-In addition, the business sector has been growing rapidly.
-The town government and school system is anticipating a major population increase in the near future.
-The current pastor was recently heard to remark, "It seems we have built too small".
-Again, history seems to be repeating itself.
+Located in this semi-rural suburb on the shores of the Assonet River, the parish now numbers almost 1,700 families and continues to grow.
+Parish families tend to be young - there are just under 500 children in the religious education program.
+The area business sector continues to grow and the town government and school system anticipate additional population increases in the near future.
+Work continues on the MBTA commuter rail expansion through Assonet into Fall River and is scheduled to be completed by the end of 2023.
+Maybe we have built too small and history is repeating itself!

 As a People of Word and Sacrament, this vibrant faith community shares a commitment to worship God, to minister to one another, and to deepen both a sense of belonging and a spirit of outreach.
 The Church of St. Bernard, as befits its history, has pledged itself to work with all people of faith to extend the Kingdom of God.